 Performance by Numbers

-The last step to solidifying this system is to take a look how it has performed based on the spread.
-Knowing how the line can impact a system can greatly increase your profits over time.
+The last step was to take a look at performance based on the actual spread for the game.
 Note that we are only looking at teams that have won 60% or more of their games, playing at home, and off a loss by more than 3 points.

 To avoid a massive table, I grouped together key sets of numbers.
-As you can see underdogs and big favorites have both done extremely well.
+As you can see big favorites have done extremely well.

-As you can see, the point spread can make a big difference.
-While favorites of -3 to -4.5 have hit 58.3% of the time, the primary focus needs to be on teams that are favored by 6 or more, as they have gone 65-35-2, which comes out to a profitable 65% win rate.
+While favorites of -3 to -4.5 have hit 59.2% of the time, the primary focus needs to be on teams that are favored by 6 or more, as they have gone 71-39-2, which comes out to a profitable 65% win rate.

 Another Key to Handicapping the NBA Postseason Zig-Zag Theory